Erd\H os-Ko-Rado theorem for $\{0,\pm 1\}$-vectors: Summary

 The result of the manipulations presented in the previous paragraph is a non-trivial bound on the size of each $\mathcal B(-i)$, $i\in I$, provided that $\mathcal B(-1)$ is non-empty.
 Finally, we bound the size of each $|\mathcal A(i)|+k|\mathcal B(-i)|$ using Theorem \ref{thmcross2} from Section \ref{sec46}, which is a refined version of Theorem \ref{thmcross}.
 Using this bound, we apply the same averaging as in Theorem \ref{thmbig} and show that in all cases the size of $|\mathcal A|+|\mathcal B|$ is at most the size of $|\mathcal A|+|\mathcal B|$ when $\mathcal B(-1)$ is empty.
 Speaking very roughly, the sets in $\mathcal B(-1)$ force the sets $\mathcal B(-i)$ to be small, and thus force the whole sum $|\mathcal A|+|\mathcal B|$ to be small.
 The large part of Section \ref{sec6} is devoted to the calculations that ensure that it is indeed the case.

 Theorem \ref{thmcross2}, which gives very fine-grained bounds on $|\mathcal A(i)|+k|\mathcal B(-i)|$ depending on the size of $\mathcal B(-i)$, is itself one of the complicated parts of the proof.
 First, we do a detailed analysis of the maximal cross-intersecting families using and refining Kruskal-Katona Theorem in Section \ref{sec45}.
-The results of this section may be interesting in their own right, as they provide a better understanding of the structure of cross-intersecting families.
+The results of this section are interesting in their own right, as they provide a better understanding of the structure of cross-intersecting families (we refer to the papers \cite{KZ}, \cite{Kup17}, where these and some complementary ideas were developed).
 The language of truncated characteristic vectors, introduced in Section \ref{sec45} seems to be very convenient.
 Lemmas \ref{lem12}, \ref{lem13} allow us to reduce the wide array of different cross-intersecting families to a few, one of which is guaranteed to be maximum w.r.t. the expression we maximize.
 The proof of Theorem \ref{thmcross2} itself is a more technical counterpart.